-The first and so far unique formal semantics for maps, the demonstration of the topic-sensitive nature of spatial reasoning and formalization (with A. Varzi), the proof of necessity of maximality on top of uniform connectedness in descriptions of entry units for perception, syntax and semantics for standard music notation (in progress), a theory of micro-credits in scientific publications; a theory of cognitive advantages of representational artifacts; the Four Modes account of the the interaction between brain and cognitive artifacts, the first account of disorientation as a metacognitive feeling (with P. Fernandez-Velasco), an account of navigation as instrumental negotiation.
+The first formal semantics for maps, the demonstration of the topic-sensitive nature of spatial reasoning and formalization (with A. Varzi), the proof of necessity of maximality on top of uniform connectedness in descriptions of entry units for perception, syntax and semantics for standard music notation, a theory of micro-credits in scientific publications; a theory of cognitive advantages of representational artifacts; the Four Modes account of the interaction between brain and cognitive artifacts, the first account of disorientation as a metacognitive feeling (with P. Fernandez-Velasco), an account of navigation as instrumental negotiation.